 Things to Do at Keystone Resort

 There’s one word that makes Keystone Resort one of the best family ski resorts in Colorado: Kidtopia!!
-Kidtopia at Keystone is a series of events around the resort that caters exclusively to families with kid friendly activities and amenities.
+Kidtopia Keystone is a series of events around the resort that caters exclusively to families with kid-friendly activities and amenities.

 You The kids can climb, explore, and rule their snow kingdom all while taking a break from the slopes.
 It is open to kids [and their parents] of all ages anytime the mountain itself is open to foot traffic.
 Just be sure to have a lift [or scenic] pass so you can visit it on top of Dercum Mountain.